Published on August 18th, 2015 | by Ruben3

 Pagos, or terroir in sherry

-Some time ago, I was asked why the idea of ‘terroir’ doesn’t exist in sherry wines.
+Some time ago, I was asked why the sense of ‘terroir’ doesn’t exist in sherry wines.
 My short answer was that it does exist, but that most producers have forgotten about its importance, or at least they’re often not communicating it to consumers.
 However there’s much more to say, so I decided to write a longer reply.

 Terroir can be defined as the combination of micro-climatic elements that have an influence on the grapes and therefore the resulting wine.
 The composition of the soil, altitude, proximity to the sea, orientation of the vineyard, exposure to winds, local yeast populations… as well as viticultural decisions that are related to this, like planting and pruning methods, moment of harvest, etc.

 When we talk about terroir in sherry, there is of course the importance of the Albariza soil and the general location close to the sea which sets it apart from most other wine regions in the world.
 However when we go into more detail, we have to talk about Pagos.
-Pago is a Spanish word usually translated as vineyard, but that’s incorrect.
+Pago is a Spanish word often translated as vineyard, but that’s incorrect.
 There are multiple vineyards or viñas in one pago – they can have different owners but with similar characteristics, so it’s better to name it a vineyard district or vineyard cluster.

 Classic pagos and their characteristics